How Long Does a Repossession Stay on Your Credit Report?

 3. Paying down debt.
 Paying down your debt helps lower your credit utilization ratio (the amount of debt you’re carrying compared to your credit limit).
 Because the amount of debt you have accounts for 30% of your credit score, paying off debt can help you build your credit.
 [4]

 It's also a good idea to avoid the temptation to apply for new credit.
 Every time you apply for new credit, a hard inquiry is added to your credit report.
 A hard inquiry is when a lender looks at your credit report to determine whether to grant you a loan.
 Each hard inquiry can shave a few points off your credit score.
-Since a repo is likely to leave you with a bad credit score, an application for new credit is expected to be unsuccessful anyway.

 The bottom line

 Auto lenders don’t want to repossess your car; they’d rather get paid, so they only repossess as a last resort.

-This makes repossessions look even worse for your credit.
+A repossession can hurt your credit history.
 After repossession, you'll probably have a hard time getting a loan or credit card.
 However, if you're successful, you may face higher interest rates.
+[12]

 In the meantime, the best thing you can do is look to the future.
 Get your personal finances back in order by building your credit through on-time payments, low credit card balances, selective applications, and diligence at tracking your credit.
 It won’t happen overnight, but you can build your credit again, so it will be there when you need it.